AnishBhandarkar/Angular/README.md

 - Both use JIT compilation.

-# Just in Time vs. Ahead of Time compilation in Angular:
+# Just in Time vs. Ahead of Time compilation in Angular
 Both JIT (Just-in-Time) and AOT (Ahead-of-Time) involve compilation, but they differ in 'when' and 'how' the compilation happens.

 1) JIT Compilation (Just-in-Time)